Seeing penguins at St Kilda

 In continuing my Magic of Melbourne series I should really call this post the magic of St Kilda but it would be too confusing.
-There is magic in seeing wild penguins though.
+There is magic in seeing wild penguins though so it is delight to see penguins at St Kilda.

 St Kilda is a beach hang out spot located just south of Melbourne city.
 Maybe a 10 minute tram ride from the CBD (Central Business District).